malek-jlassi/top-articles/README.md

 ## 🧠 How the code works
 1) `service.go` asks the API for page 1 to learn how many total pages exist.
-2) It loops over all pages one by one using `fetchPage(page)` from `repository.go`.
+2) It fetches all pages concurrently using goroutines, a `sync.WaitGroup`, and a channel (`fetchPage(page)` in `repository.go`).
 3) It collects all articles, picks a title (`title` or `story_title`), and sets missing comment counts to 0.
 4) It sorts articles by comments (descending) and returns the top N names.

-This project uses a sequential approach (no goroutines/channels) to make the flow easy to follow.
+This project uses concurrency (goroutines + channels) to fetch pages in parallel, then aggregates and sorts the results.

 ## 🧪 Run tests
 From the project root: